 - Remembering to blink regularly when reading or staring at a computer screen for long periods of time.

 - Increasing the level of humidity in the air at work and at home.

 - Wearing sunglasses outdoors with wrap around frame design, to reduce exposure to drying winds and sun.

 - Using nutritional supplements containing essential fatty acids may help decrease dry eye symptoms in some people.

 If you or a loved one are experiencing symptoms of Dry Eye, please schedule an appointment with us!

-If you or a loved one are experiencing symptoms of keratoconus, please contact our office for an appointment at 850-438-1277 or contact us here.
+If you or a loved one are experiencing eye problems, please contact our office for an appointment at 850-438-1277 or contact us here.